-CBD Frequently Asked Questions
+Frequently Asked Questions

 While there is an abundance of articles about CBD and its various attributes and benefits, we noticed that most of our reads have some basic questions, that could probably be answered quickly and give a prompt understanding of the most interesting issues about CBD oil and its related products.
 So, we have decided to gather for you the most frequently asked questions about CBD.

 In Full Spectrum products both CBD and various other components have been added to the product.
 Among them terpenes, CBG, CBN and even a small quantity of THC might be present.

 Broad Spectrum products are composed differently, and while they will have the various types of cannabinoids and terpenes, they will have no THC whatsoever.